 - George Grant Elmslie

 - Milwaukee (Object made in)

 - 213.3 × 66 × 40 cm (84 × 26 × 15 3/4 in.)

-- Restricted gift of Mrs. Theodore D. Tieken
+- Purchased with funds provided by Mrs. Theodore D. Tieken